8 die at Florida nursing home in Irma's sweltering aftermath

 Exactly how the deaths happened was under investigation, with Sanchez saying authorities have not ruled anything out, including carbon monoxide poisoning from generators.
 He also said investigators will look into how many windows were open.

-Across the street from the nursing home sat a fully air-conditioned hospital, Memorial Regional.
+Across the street from the stifling nursing home sat a fully air-conditioned hospital, Memorial Regional.

+Broward County said the nursing home had alerted the county emergency operations center on Tuesday that it had lost power, but when asked if it had any medical needs or emergencies, it did not request help.

 "It's a sad state of affairs," the police chief said.
 "We all have elderly people in facilities, and we all know we depend on those people in those facilities to care for a vulnerable elderly population."

+When asked why the patients hadn't been taken across the street to Memorial Regional hospital when temperatures became dangerous, Hollywood city spokeswoman Rayelin Storey said, "We can't get inside the heads of the staff and the administrators of this facility."

-The deaths came as people trying to put their lives back together in hurricane-stricken Florida and beyond confronted a multitude of new hazards in the storm's aftermath, including tree-clearing accidents and lethal fumes from generators.
+The deaths came as people trying to put their lives back together in hurricane-stricken Florida and beyond confronted a multitude of new hazards in the storm's aftermath, including tree-clearing accidents and lethal generator fumes.

-At least six people died apparently of carbon monoxide poisoning from generators in Florida.
-A Tampa man died after the chain saw he was using to remove trees kicked back and cut his carotid artery.
+At least six people died of apparent carbon monoxide poisoning from generators in Florida.
+A Tampa man died after the chain saw he was using to remove trees recoiled and cut his carotid artery.

-In Hollywood, three patients were found dead at the nursing home early Wednesday after emergency workers received a call about a person with a heart attack, and five more died later, police said.
+In Hollywood, after responding to three early morning calls Wednesday about patients in distress, firefighters went through the facility, found three people dead and evacuated more than 150 patients to hospitals, many on stretchers or in wheelchairs, authorities said.
+By the afternoon, five more had died.

 Nursing homes in Florida are required by state and federal law to file an emergency plan that includes evacuation plans for residents.
-Any plan submitted by the Hollywood center was not immediately available.
+County officials released documents showing that the Hollywood facility was in compliance with that regulation and that it held a hurricane drill with its staff in October.

 The nursing home was bought at a bankruptcy auction two years ago after its previous owner went to prison for Medicare fraud, according to news reports at the time of the sale.